Skip to main content

 It is the responsibility of the student to schedule the exam well enough in advance to ensure that all committee members can attend in person or by conference call.

 The Graduate School must be informed of the date, time, and location of oral exams at least two weeks in advance.
-That information should be sent to the Graduate Program Associate at least two weeks prior to the oral exam.
+That information should be sent to the Graduate Program Administrator at least two weeks prior to the oral exam.

 How Do I get my Oral Exam Form from the Graduate School?